Florida Astronomy

 Kissimmee Prairie Preserve appears above, an excellent amateur astronomer friendly Florida dark sky site (just noting that it's not in Kissimmee Florida, but SouthWest of Yeehaw Junction.)

-See the stars in the sky at Kissimmee Prairie Preserve State Park
+See the stars in the sky at Kissimmee Prairie Preserve State Park a Dark Sky Park listed by Dark Sky International.

 Picture